 These rise to the surface and as it dries, an annoying white powder remains on the surface of the unglazed tile

 The only real solution is to brush the grout with a stiff bristled brush and vacuum away.

 Repeat this from time to time and generally, it should eventually stop recurring.

 Some people advocate brushing the salts away and then applying a penetrating tile sealer.
 While these are great products, and are worth using because they will keep your grout and tile clean and seal out dirt, these products generally won't stop efflorescence.

 In most cases, Sealers Choice penetrating sealer applied with a lambswool applicator will help as it works by allowing vapour to transfer through to the surface, but not moisture.
-It allows the tile to 'breathe' and can reduce the problem, although it is not guaranteed to always work, especially in outdoor areas.
+It allows the tile to 'breathe' and can reduce the problem, although it is not guaranteed to always work, especially in outdoor tiled areas.

 You can also wash with a 50/50 mix of water and phosphoric acid.
 Leave the solution on the tiles for two minutes, then thoroughly wash off with clean water.

-Always take care with stone (marble, granite, and sandstone) and acid sensitive products.
+Always take care with natural stone tiles (like marble, granite, and sandstone) and acid sensitive products.
 Check with Beaumont Tiles first and test in an inconspicuous area.